jonathanjosef91/LeetCode/README.md

 # LeetCode

-This repo contains my original solutions for [Leet Code](https://leetcode.com/) problems
+This repo contains my original python solutions for [Leet Code](https://leetcode.com/) problems

 You can find problems classified by two methods
 1. Lexicographic order - Folder arranged in a lexicographic order by the same name you'll find in LeetCode.